 Miss A then instructed Thomson Snell & Passmore, who wrote to the insurers with a formal Letter of Claim following which the insurers confirmed that the claim could be re-opened and admitted liability.

 A Consultant Orthopaedic Surgeon, Mr Ricketts, was instructed to prepare an expert report on Miss A’s injury and prognosis.
-Dominique prepared a schedule of loss which was disclosed to the defendant’s insurers along with medical evidence.
+The team prepared a schedule of loss which was disclosed to the defendant’s insurers along with medical evidence.

-After detailed negotiations, Dominique successfully secured £12,000 in compensation by way of an of court settlement to compensate Miss A for her injuries.
+After detailed negotiations, the team secured £12,000 in compensation by way of an of court settlement to compensate Miss A for her injuries.